tiarno/reachtim/content/articles/bottle.md

 When the user clicks the `submit` button, the `save_data` function is called.

 First we load jQuery and the `form2js` library.
 Finally, we have two functions--one that executes when the submit button is clicked, and the `save_data` function.
-The `save_data` function reads the JSON data from the form into `json_data`, stringifies it to `jsonstr`, and fires an AJAX POST back to our URL route for updating a person (the only route in our app that accepts a POST request).
+The `save_data` function reads the JSON data from the form into the variable `json_data`, stringifies it to the variable `jsonstr`, and fires an AJAX POST back to our URL route for updating a person (the only route in our app that accepts a POST request).

     :::javascript
     <script type="text/javascript" src="/js/jquery.min.js"></script>